 Whenever you come across your beloved, you feel you are overly elated, and your senses have stopped responding.
 It is because of the movement of your adrenaline.

-This generates functional magnetic resonance imaging.
+Dopamine is a neurotransmitter that generates functional magnetic resonance imaging.
 The extraordinary euphoria you experience bumping into your crush is caused by this hormone.

 Now, this is the culprit one, just in a lighter vein!